-Clara studied sculpture at the National Art School in Sydney and later some engineering and ornamental ironwork at the Sydney Institute of Technology.
-Clara Hali has been a lecturer at the National Art School since 1988 and completed her Masters of Fine Art there in 2007.
-She has exhibited extensively and her work is represented in the collections including Macquarie University (Sydney), University of Sydney, Compaq Computers and Brambles Australia.
+Clara Hali studied sculpture at the National Art School in Sydney and later some engineering and ornamental ironwork at the Sydney Institute of Technology.
+She has been a lecturer at the National Art School since 1988 and completed her Masters of Fine Art there in 2007.
+A finalist in numerous prizes including, most recently, the 2023 Wynne Prize, Clara has exhibited extensively and her work is represented in collections including Macquarie University (Sydney), University of Sydney, Cottesloe City Council (Perth) and corporate collections.